Generic Name: lidocaine topical (LYE doe kane TOP i kal)

-Do not use large amounts of Medi-Quik Spray, or cover treated skin areas with a bandage or plastic wrap without medical advice.
+Do not use large amounts of lidocaine topical, or cover treated skin areas with a bandage or plastic wrap without medical advice.

 Keep both used and unused lidocaine skin patches out of the reach of children or pets.
 The amount of lidocaine in the skin patches could be harmful to a child or pet who accidentally sucks on or swallows the patch.

 You should not use Medi-Quik Spray if you are allergic to any type of numbing medicine.

 Fatal overdoses have occurred when numbing medicines were used without the advice of a medical doctor (such as during a cosmetic procedure like laser hair removal).
 However, overdose has also occurred in women treated with a numbing medicine before having a mammography.